-In terms of the Pressure Equipment Regulations (PER), SAGA has been mandated by the Department of Labour as the Verifying Authority for Natural Gas and Liquified Petroleum gas industrial equipment in conformance with the SANS 329 and 347 specifications which ensures SAGA with the mandate to oversee all industrial gas related equipment that is supplied within South Africa.
+In terms of the Pressure Equipment Regulations (PER), SAGA has been mandated by the Department of Labour as the Verifying Authority for Natural Gas and Liquified Petroleum gas industrial equipment in conformance with the SANS 329 and 347 specifications which ensures SAGA.

-SAGA is gathering information relating to equipment currently being supplied by manufacturers, importers, and suppliers.
-Imported equipment is normally accompanied by technical information such as declaration, of conformity, test reports, and test type certificates.
+Imported equipment shall be supported by technical information such as declaration, of conformity, test reports, and test type and type examination certificates.
 This indicates to what standard the equipment was tested by a Notified Body.
 SAGA will on an ongoing basis adopt relevant international standards to which the equipment needs to conform.
-Should the information on the declaration of conformity, test type certificates, and test reports not meet the minimum requirements the equipment will have to be either retested by an accredited test house internationally or be rejected by the SGES as being not fit for purpose or use in this country.
+Should the information on the declaration of conformity, test type and type examination certificates and test reports (to name a few) not meet the minimum requirements the equipment will have to be either retested by an accredited test house internationally or be rejected by the SGES as being not fit for purpose or use in this country.

 The ultimate aim of the SGES is to prevent the supply and installation of sub-standard equipment to users and that all equipment meets the prescribed conformance criteria as per the OHS Act, PER and required OHS standards

-As per the PER new installations will require that a registered gas practitioner will need to indicate and certify on the Certificate of Conformity (COC) that the equipment installed has been verified by the SGES Committee via its Verification Scheme and is fit for purpose and intended use (permit number/certificate to be recorded/attached to the CoC).
+As per the PER new and modified installations will require that a gas practitioner will need to indicate and certify on the SAGA Certificate of Conformity (COC) that the equipment installed has been verified by the SGES Committee via its Equipment Verification Scheme and is fit for purpose and intended use (permit number recorded on the CoC and or certificate attached to the CoC).

-NB! – Read about the Technical Bulletin 2 of 2013 associated with the scheme, click here
+NB! – Read Technical Bulletin 2 of 2013 associated with the scheme, click here

 Equipment Database (To view the Equipment Database click here)

-As per the SGES mentioned above, all equipment manufacturers, importers and suppliers need to register their respective equipment prior to making the equipment available to the end user.
+As per the SGES mentioned above all equipment manufacturers, importers and suppliers need to register their respective equipment prior to selling and or placing the equipment in the market.